 This webpage provides information about the Sonoma Valley Groundwater Sustainability Agency (GSA) Advisory Committee.
 The Agency Board is responsible for these appointments.

 The Sonoma Valley Groundwater Sustainability Agency is a newly formed public agency and its purpose is to secure groundwater sustainability for the Sonoma Valley groundwater basin.
 The agency has a governing board and an advisory committee.
 The purpose of the advisory committee is to provide input and recommendations to the Agency Board on groundwater sustainability plan development, implementation and policies.
 The intent of the committee is to provide community perspective and participation in the Agency.
 The composition of the Advisory Committee is intended to represent the beneficial uses and users of groundwater identified in the Sustainable Groundwater Management Act.

-Terms will be two-years (after initial staggered terms), and interested individuals can apply to participate.
+Terms will be two-years (after initial staggered terms).

 Each Member of the Agency, as well as the Mutual Water & Public Utilities Commission-Regulated Companies, will appoint a representative from staff or the community to the Advisory Committee.

 Members must live or work within the Sonoma Valley Groundwater Basin or represent an organization with a presence in Sonoma Valley Groundwater Basin, identified by the Department of Water Resources current Bulletin 118, to be eligible to participate.
 (NOTE: The Board may appoint one of the interest-based members from within the watershed, but outside of the Bulletin 118 boundary.)